 This tool will enable/Disable the debug mode for Historian components.
-However, leaving the debug mode enabled for longer time consume the disk space
+However, leaving the debug mode enabled for longer time consume the disk space a.
+Select a Historian Component and select Enable or Disable.

-- 1.Select the component
+- 1. Select the component

 - 2. Choose enable/disable option

-- 3.Select apply
+- 3. Select apply